Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 Make a note of the volume ID and the availability zone (you can also find this information in the [Volumes page of the EC2 console](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=Volumes)).
 This step is not necessary if cluster nodes do not need to share a disk.

-*Note*: Currently, your master node and your EBS volume are in the same availability zone, so you don't need to do anything special.
-Later, if you want to mount this EBS volume, you'll need to explicitly launch your EC2 instance in the same availability zone as the volume.
-You do this in the [Launch Instances Wizard](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=LaunchInstanceWizard) of the EC2 console.

 Now you're ready to spin up an MPI cluster.
 Use the <code>mpiutil</code> script.
 Invoked without arguments,
 <code>mpiutil</code> produces the following: